Abilene Zoological Gardens: History

 The original Abilene Zoological Gardens was built in Fair Park in 1919.
 Today residents of Abilene know that park as Rose Park.
 In 1963, the Abilene Zoological Society was formed to support and raise funds for a new larger Zoo at a completely new location.
 A massive public campaign unused.
 The city's former airport was selected as the new location.
 A 39-acre piece of land.
 In fact the Zoo's new parking lot was once the airport's runway, where Charles Lindbergh and Amelia Earhart once landed their planes.
 Private citizens donated animals, equipment, resources, and even purchased the Abilene Zoo an elephant.
 On July 2, 1966, the Abilene Zoo officially opened its gates at their new location, Grover Nelson Park on Abilene's east side.

 In 1985, the zoo first received accreditation from the Association of Zoos and Aquariums (AZA).

 In 2006, $1.1 million was raised through a bond issue for zoo improvements.
 This bond funded converting part of the Discovery Center into the Creepy Crawly Center, expansions to the giraffe exhibit and the parking lot, and creating a South American Trails exhibit, the Wetlands Boardwalk, and the Elm Creek Backyard exhibit.

 In 2007, one of the zoos elephants died at age 49 amidst some controversy over conditions for the elephants at the zoo, and the other was sent to the Cameron Park Zoo in Waco, Texas.
 The elephant exhibit was then turned into an exhibit for black rhinoceroses.
 The new $3.7 million Adventure Center (visitor services, administration, and education, all privately funded) and the new Creepy Crawler Center were also opened in 2007.

 In 2009, the Elm Creek Backyard exhibit was completed with funds from the 2006 bond issue plus a $525,000 grant from the Grover Nelson Foundation.

 In 2013, a new Caribbean Cove section opened, featuring exotic birds, reptiles, and mammals from Caribbean countries.

 In 2016, one of the Zoo's most iconic habitats opened.
 Giraffe Safari redefined the giraffe habitat.
 Allowing Abilene Zoo visitors a chance to feed and get nose to nose with giraffe.
 Along with new habitats that visitors must pass on their way up to the feeding deck.

 In 2021, the Zoo opened Journey to Madagascar.
 This new area featured lemurs, fossa, reptiles, and birds.

-In the spring on 2022, the Zoo announced a ten-year master plan had been completed.
+In the spring of 2022, the Zoo announced a ten-year master plan had been completed.
 The Zoo stated that the plan would open in four sperate phases.
 The habitats would feature new lions, rhinoceros, and wide open savanna habitats.
 The expansion will grow the Zoo from 16 to 39 acres, the largest expansion since 1966.
 The Zoo announced the addition of new species such as meerkats, pygmy hippopotamus, cheetah, wildebeest, and bison.
 The announcement also included a new train ride, play area, concert venue, restaurant, and renovations to current habitats.
 The cost of the plan was not announced.